-• What degree disciplines are needed for roles in the think tank sector?
+What degree disciplines are needed for roles in the think tank sector?

 The sector welcomes individuals from a variety of educational backgrounds and having a certain degree is not a prerequisite for working in a think tank.
-While specialist degrees may be useful for some roles, all degrees provide transferable skills that can be usefully applied to the sector.

-• Do I need to have studied specific subjects at university, or to have a postgraduate degree, to apply to work in a think tank?
+While specialist degrees may be useful for some roles, all degrees provide transferable skills that can be usefully applied to the sector, and the skills needed can also be gained outside formal education.
+Do I need to have studied specific subjects at university, or to have a postgraduate degree, to apply to work in a think tank?